hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 Similar to standard, base-to-base alignment, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best "map" prior to quantification [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].

 ####**> Indexing**
-This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (kmer) in the **transcriptome** (genes/transcripts) to create an index.
+This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (kmer) in the **transcriptome** (genes/transcripts).

 **The index helps creates a signature for each transcript in our reference transcriptome.** The Salmon index has two components: